}

 Optical illusions are images that challenge our visual perception and they reveal a lot about how the brain processes reality.

-In this article, we explore some of our favorite visual illusions - such as the famous white/gold or blue/black dress - and explain what is behind these visual confusions, based on evidence from neuroscience.
+In this article, we explore some of our favorite visual illusions — like the famous white/gold or blue/black dress — and explain what's behind these visual confounds, based on evidence from neuroscience.

 What is an optical illusion?

-An optical illusion consists of Images that are captured by the eyes in a way, but interpreted differently by the brain.
+An illusion of optics (or illusion of optics) consists of images that are picked up by the eyes in one way, but interpreted differently by the brain.

-That is, we see something that does not precisely match what is in front of us.
+In other words, we see something that does not exactly correspond to what is in front of us.

-Although these shortcuts work in most situations, they can lead to perceptual distortions.
+Although these shortcuts work in most situations, they can cause perceptual distortions.

 Our 5 favorite optical illusions

-Let's explore five fascinating visual illusions that show how easily the brain can be deceived:
+Let's get to know five fascinating visual illusions that show how the brain can be easily deceived:

-1. Pareidolia's optical illusion: faces on the tree
+1. Pareidolia Optics Illusion: faces on the tree

-This image shows an apparently ordinary tree, but with careful attention it's possible to identify several faces between the branches and the trunk.
+This image shows a seemingly ordinary tree, but with attention it is possible to identify several faces between the roosts and the trunk.

 For example, have you ever looked at the clouds and identified an animal?
-Or did you notice a wall outlet that seemed to be smiling? 😅 That's pareidolia!
+Or did you find yourself noticing a wall outlet that seemed to be smiling? 😅 That's pareidolia!

-The human brain has an incredible capacity (and a certain tendency) to look for patterns in everything it sees.
+The human brain has an incredible ability (and a certain tendency) to look for patterns in everything it sees.

-When faced with ambiguous or undefined stimuli, it tries to “fill in the blanks” based on its previous experiences.
-Sometimes it gets it right... other times, it just makes it up.
+When faced with ambiguous or indefinite stimuli, he tries to “fill in the blanks” based on his previous experiences.
+Sometimes he gets it right... other times, he just makes it up.

-Created by Edgar Rubin in 1915, this illusion demonstrates how the brain perceives visual boundaries, alternating between seeing a vase in the foreground or two faces as the background.
+Created by Edgar Rubin in 1915, this illusion demonstrates how the brain perceives visual boundaries, alternating between seeing a glass in the foreground or two faces as the background.

 Simply put, the brain constantly needs to decide which part of an image represents the main object and which corresponds only to the background.

-Researchers at the Salk Institute discovered that neurons in the deeper layers of the visual cortex are the first to assign this border ownership.
-They function as “central decision-makers”, processing visual information and defining what is a figure and what is a background.
+Researchers at the Salk Institute have discovered that neurons in the deepest layers of the visual cortex are the first to attribute this border property.
+They function as “central decision-makers”, processing visual information and defining what is figure and what is background.

-This ability to quickly distinguish objects from the background is essential for our perception and survival.
-This is what allows us, for example, to differentiate a stone from a simple shadow when driving on a road - something vital to safely interact with the environment around us. ⚠️
+This ability to quickly distinguish objects from the background is essential to our perception and survival.
+It is what allows us, for example, to differentiate a stone from a simple shadow when driving on a road - something vital to safely interact with the environment around us. ⚠️

-3. Optical illusion of the Dress: blue and black or white and gold?
+3. Illusion of Dress Optics: blue and black or white and gold?

-In February 2015, this simple photograph shook the internet.
+In February 2015, this simple photograph rocked the internet.
 For some, it was white and gold.
 For others, blue and black.

-What seemed to be just another viral image became a true case study in the field of vision science.
+What seemed to be just another viral image turned into a real case study in the field of vision science.

 👉 But then, after all, what is the actual color of the dress?
 Blue and black.

-The author of the image herself confirmed this information by physically showing the dress.
-And for the more skeptical, it was enough to use design tools to confirm the bluish and brown/black tones of the original image:
+The author of the picture herself confirmed this information by showing the dress physically.
+And, for the most skeptical, it was enough to use design tools to confirm the bluish and brown/black tones of the original image:

 Depending on the answer, it compensates the colors differently:

-• If it thinks that the dress is in the natural shadow, the brain eliminates the bluish tones, and sees white and gold. ⬜🟨
+• If you think that the dress is in the natural shade, the brain removes the bluish tones, and sees white and gold. ⬜🟨

-• If it assumes that it is artificially illuminated, keep the dark and bluish tones, and see blue and black. 🟦⬛
+• Assuming that it is artificially lit, it keeps the dark and bluish tones, and sees blue and black. 🟦⬛

-A european study published in the journal Vision Research demonstrated that this variation in color perception is related to individual differences in how we interpret surfaces and lighting.
-That is, each brain solves the “puzzle” of light in its own way, based on previous visual experiences.
+A European study published in the journal Vision Research demonstrated that this variation in color perception is related to individual differences in how we interpret surfaces and lighting.
+In other words, each brain solves the “puzzle” of light in its own way, based on previous visual experiences.

-Curiously, other researchers suggest that its biological rhythm may also influence perception: people who wake up early (so-called “larks”) tend to see their clothes as white and gold, while “owls” (more active at night) tend to see blue and black.
+Interestingly, other researchers suggest that their biological rhythm can also influence perception: people who wake up early (the so-called “cotovias”) tend to see the dress as white and gold, while the “corujas” (more active at night) tend to see blue and black.

 Interesting, isn't it?! 🙂

-This illusion was first described by the german psychologist Hermann Ebbinghaus at the end of the 19th century and popularized by Edward Titchener (which is why it is also known as the Titchener circle illusion).
+This illusion was first described by the German psychologist Hermann Ebbinghaus, at the end of the 19th century, and popularized by Edward Titchener (which is why it is also known as the Titchener circles illusion).

-At first glance, it seems like a simple observation exercise: two central circles surrounded by other circles of different sizes.
+At first glance, it looks like a simple observation exercise: two central circles surrounded by other circles of different sizes.

 👉 Your brain probably identified the lower black circle as being larger than the upper one.
 However, we guarantee that both are exactly the same size:

-This phenomenon can be explained by multiple simultaneous mechanisms and, in fact, scientists have not yet reached a definitive consensus:
+This phenomenon can be explained by multiple simultaneous mechanisms and, in fact, scientists have not yet come to a definitive consensus:

 • Some theories suggest that the brain performs a size contrast: the larger the surrounding context, the smaller the central object will appear.

-• Other researchers focus on “lower-level” mechanisms, in the visual cortex, where neurons that process nearby contours interact with each other, influencing the overall perception of shape.
+• Other researchers focus on “lower” mechanisms, at the level of the visual cortex, where neurons that process close contours interact with each other, influencing the overall perception of shape.

-• There are also hypotheses related to size constancy: the central circle may appear farther or closer depending on its context, which alters your perception of scale.
+• There are also hypotheses linked to the constancy of size: the central circle may appear more distant or closer depending on its context, which changes its perception of scale.

-This is a classic example of how our brain does not evaluate objects absolutely, but rather according to the context!
+This is a classic example of how our brain does not evaluate objects absolutely, but according to context!

-5. Boring's Optical Illusion (or the Young and the Old Woman)
+5. Illusion of Boring Optics (or Young and Old)

 This classic illusion, originally published in 1915 by cartoonist W.E.
-Hill, became known as the Boring Illusion after being analyzed by psychologist Edwin Boring in the 1930s.
+Hill, became known as Boring's Illusion after being analyzed by psychologist Edwin Boring in the 1930s.

-Some see an elegant young woman in profile, looking at the background of the image; others see an elderly lady looking to the left.
+Some see an elegant young woman in profile, looking at the background of the picture; others see an elderly lady turned to the left.

 👉 Both interpretations are correct:

-What each person sees first depends on their individual perception, and the brain can switch between both versions as it observes the figure, depending on the focus of attention.
+What each person sees in the first place depends on their individual perception, and the brain can switch between both versions as it looks at the figure, depending on the focus of attention.

-This happens because it is a ambiguous stimulus, which can be interpreted in different ways without the physical stimulus changing. 🙃
+This is because it is aambiguous stimulus, which can be interpreted in different ways without the physical stimulus being altered. 🙃

 Although it is still a process without great concrete answers, there are 2 main theories that seek to explain this phenomenon:

-• Bottom-up (sensory) theory: Proposes that perception changes automatically due to the adaptation of neurons in the initial visual areas.
-They “get tired” of one interpretation, allowing another to emerge.
+• Bottom-up (sensory) theory: He argues that perception changes automatically due to the adaptation of neurons in the initial visual areas.
+These “get tired” of one interpretation, allowing another to emerge.

 Optical illusions show that the reality we perceive is a mental construction, based on expectations and interpretations.